qilimanjaro-tech/qililab/doc/library/Documentation/Runcards/settings.rst

         shape:
             name: rectangular

-There are several settings that have to be addresed in order to create a platform:
+Several settings have to be addressed to create a platform:

 * ``id_`` : no ho se
 * ``category`` :
-* ``name`` : the name with which the platform is going to be referd as
+* ``name`` : the name with which the platform is going to be referred as
 * ``delay_between_pulses`` : the minimum delay between pulses
 * ``delay_before_readout`` : the minimum delay before readout
 * ``master_amplitude_gate`` : the default amplitude to work with
 * ``master_duration_gate`` : the default duration of gates
 * ``gates`` : the type of gates implemented

-    * ``name`` : the name with which the gate is going to be referd as
+    * ``name`` : the name with which the gate is going to be referred as
     * ``amplitude`` : the amplitude of the pulse
     * ``phase`` : the phase of the pulse
     * ``duration`` : the duration of the pulse